diegolayana/rock-art-vision/README.md

     * Contour lines.✅
       * Greedy algorithm. ✅
       * Active contour model.☑️
-    * Initialization. ⌚
+    * Initialization. ⏰

   * Curvature Scale Space mapping (CSS-map): ☑️
     * Contour initializacion. ☑️
-    * -the rest of the code- ⌚
+    * -the rest of the code- ⏰

-  * Support Vector Machine algorithm (SVM): ⌚
+  * Support Vector Machine algorithm (SVM): ⏰

-* Visualization: ⌚
+* Visualization: ⏰
 _manim animation for presenting the final work_
 ## Some code.
-_for you to belive in my programming habilities_
+_for you to believe in my programming abilities_
 ### Preprocessing

 Here im gonna show some functions from `imagen.py` file